boxyhq/jackson-examples/apps/supabase/README.md

 ### Tenant and product

-If you are using https://jackson-demo.boxyhq.com then input tenant as `boxyhq.com` in the landing page and set product in [components/Auth.js](components/Auth.js#L14) as `saml-demo.boxyhq.com`.
+If you are using https://jackson-demo.boxyhq.com then set tenant (NEXT_PUBLIC_TENANT) as `boxyhq.com` and product (NEXT_PUBLIC_PRODUCT) as `saml-demo.boxyhq.com` in `.env.local`.

 If you are hosting [Jackson as a service](https://boxyhq.com/docs/jackson/deploy/service) then SAML config can be [added](https://boxyhq.com/docs/jackson/saml-flow#21-saml-add-config-api) for multiple tenant/products as you wish.
-Allowed redirect url in the config should contain `https://localhost:8000` (service endpoint for kong)
+Allowed redirect url in the config should contain `https://localhost:8000` (service endpoint for app gateway or kong)